-Wall Street is both the symbolic and geographic center of American capitalism.
-Symbolically, Wall Street refers to all the banks, hedge funds, and securities traders that drive the American financial system.
-Geographically, Wall Street is the center of Manhattan's financial district.
+Wall Street is often thought of as both the symbol and geographic center of American capitalism.
+Symbolically, Wall Street refers to all the banks, hedge funds, and securities traders that drive the stock market and the whole American financial system.
+Geographically, Wall Street is the center of Manhattan's Financial District.
 It runs east/west for eight blocks from Broadway to South Street.

-Wall Street is a symbol for the U.S. financial markets, which includes the stock market, bond market, commodities market, futures market and the foreign exchange market.
+Wall Street includes the stock market, bond market, commodities market, futures market, and the foreign exchange market.
 The original purpose of the securities market was to raise funds for companies to grow, be profitable, and create jobs.
-However, securities trading has become so profitable in and of itself that trades have been established for just about anything you can think of, and a lot of things you could never imagine.
+Securities trading has become so profitable in and of itself that trades have been established for just about anything you can think of, and a lot of things you could never imagine.

 Unlike stocks and bonds, these derivatives were unregulated.

 Deregulation was one reason for the 2008 financial crisis.
-The derivatives based on mortgages were called mortgage-backed securities.
-They were guaranteed by another Wall Street innovation called credit default swaps.
+The derivatives based on mortgages were called "mortgage-backed securities."
+They were guaranteed by another financial innovation called "credit default swaps."
 All of these were traded successfully on the secondary market until housing prices started to fall in 2006.
 The underlying mortgages started to default, and no one knew how to price the mortgage-backed securities.
 There were so many defaults that the companies, like AIG, who guaranteed the debt ran out of cash.

-Wall Street panicked, global stock markets dropped, and banks stopped lending to each other -- creating the worst recession since the Great Depression for Main Street.
+Wall Street panicked, global stock markets dropped, and banks stopped lending to each other.
+Creating the worst recession since the Great Depression.
 The only thing that stopped the panic was the federal government bailing out Wall Street with the TARP program in 2008, and restoring confidence with the Economic Stimulus Package in 2009.